 Police in riot gear demanded the roughly 100 protesters leave the lobby of Bank of America on California Street or be arrested.

-The confrontation at the bank came just a few hours after Lee met with a handful of Occupy S.F. protesters in an attempt to resolve the health and safety concerns at the growing encampment at Justin Herman Plaza, which faces The Embarcadero across the street from the Ferry Building, a
+The confrontation at the bank came just a few hours after Lee met with a handful of Occupy S.F. protesters in an attempt to resolve the health and safety concerns at the growing encampment at Justin Herman Plaza, which faces The Embarcadero across the street from the Ferry Building, a popular tourist destination.

 Lee demanded the demonstrators ban alcohol and drugs, increase the space between tents and clean portable toilets more often, among other reforms.
 But after a divided general assembly of the protesters Wednesday night, it remained unclear whether the campers would actually enact any of the changes before a city inspection set for early Thursday evening.